 - advice on any potential national interest concerns that proposals raise; and

-- The help desk will provide advice to Singaporean business investors regarding the status of their applications.
+- will provide advice to Singaporean business investors regarding the status of their applications.

-- The desk will assist Singaporean investors to fulfil requests by the Foreign Investment Review Board for further information.
+- will assist Singaporean investors to fulfill requests by the Foreign Investment Review Board for further information.

 Our Commitment Under the Singapore/Australia Free Trade Agreement (SAFTA)

 - Australia shall establish a dedicated help desk to assist Singaporean investors with direct investment applications to acquire existing Australian businesses or establish new businesses, including purchases of property as an integral part of the business.
 The help desk shall:

 - assist investors to respond to further requests for information;

 - provide information on any national interest concerns arising from these applications; and